smaranjitghose/streamlit_course/Module 5/Module 5.md

 **Introduction**

 Next, we’ll explore interactive plotting with Plotly.
-Build a sales dashboard with an interactive bar chart that lets users hover, zoom, and explore monthly sales data.
+Build a sales dashboard with an interactive bar chart that lets users hover, zoom, and explore monthly sales data by region.

 **Code**